wecodemore/wcm_top_spam_ips/readme.md

 Here's a list of things that need to get done:

  * A better readme file here
- * Screenshots both for the dot org txt file as well as for this file
- * Generate main translation files
  * Translation into other languages
+ * &check; Screenshots both for the dot org txt file as well as for this file
+ * &check; Generate main translation files

+### Ideas how this repo could move forward

+This is just a rough draft and should be discussed in either a milestone or a (set) of ticket(s).

  * Automatically add all or just a single IP to the `.htaccess`
  * Remove a single IP (or all) from the `.htaccess`
  * Clean `.htaccess` on uninstall